Notre Dame fire was a warning bell. But will Europe listen?

 Some say the wake-up call, not just for Europe but the whole world, rang in Paris.

-Sneska Quaedvlieg-Mihailovicis, head of the Europa Nostra heritage foundation, "as if Notre Dame decided to set itself on fire to ring the alarm bell.
+Sneska Quaedvlieg-Mihailovicis, head of the Europa Nostra heritage foundation, said it was "as if Notre Dame decided to set itself on fire to ring the alarm bell.
 As if she wanted to sacrifice herself for the cause."

 "Unfortunately, the fire in Notre Dame is just one of many examples," said Navracsics.

 Experts look at the near-endless list of fires at historical sites in Europe and wonder why officials so often don't learn before it's too late.
 Data on such fires is limited, because monuments are so varied.
-Some can be accidents, others arson.
+Some were accidents, others arson.

 "There are no exact statistics," said Didier Rykner of France's La Tribune de l'Art, but added that France sees "several fires every year in historic buildings, which is already way too much."